rkincaid/NTP_DualClock_Solar/README.md

 - I moved the #defines for your wifi network to a separate include file.
 This enable easier updating of the github repo as while I'm testing code with my credentials I can just commit changes to the main file without constantly editing credentials.
+Make sure this include file is in the same directory as the main .ino file.

 - Of course I also added the solar data.